Product was successfully added to your shopping cart.

 2. Experiment.
 Try a making a batch with a different sweetener, tea or juice.
 Since the scoby is an extra, it can be discarded once the batch is finished culturing.

-Add to a Smoothie.
-Add a piece of scoby to your morning smoothie.
+3. Add to a Smoothie.
+Add a piece of scoby to a smoothie or other blended food.

-Face Mask.
-Kombucha scobys can be as a face mask either whole or ground up.
+7. Use as a Face Mask.
+Kombucha scobys can be used as a face mask, either whole or ground up.

-Chicken Food.
+10. Add to Chicken Feed.
 Many chicken owners find their chickens really appreciate a fresh scoby as a treat.

 11. Compost.
 Scobys can be added whole to the compost pile or ground up and added directly to the soil of plants.